Andrey Romanov (racing driver)

 Andrey Romanov (Андрей Романов, born 10 July 1979 in Moscow) is a Russian auto racing driver and director of MTV/NRG.

 Career

-He has driven in the Russian Lada Cup and the Russian Honda Civic Cup, as well as the Russian Touring Car Championship.
-In 2007 he finished as runner-up in the German ADAC Procar Series.
+Romanov has driven in the Russian Lada Cup and the Russian Honda Civic Cup, as well as the Russian Touring Car Championship.
+In 2007, he finished as runner-up in the German ADAC Procar Series.
 He also competed in the FIA World Touring Car Championship in 2007 and 2008.
 He drove a BMW 320si for the Liqui Moly Team Engstler alongside Franz Engstler.
 His best race finish was a ninth place in the final round in Macau in 2008.

 Romanov raced in ADAC Procar in 2009 for Maurer Motorsport, before returning to the WTCC with Engstler in 2010.